noahamar/smlscrn/README.md

 TMDB_API_KEY=YOURAPIKEY
 ```

-At runtime, the app uses [**dotenv**](https://github.com/motdotla/dotenv) to import values inside `.env` as an environment variables.
+At runtime, the application uses [**dotenv**](https://github.com/motdotla/dotenv) to import values inside `.env` as an environment variables.
 Since this file can have sensitive data, make sure to never commit it.
 The filename is included in the `.gitingore` so you should be fine.
-You can learn more about dotenv here.
+You can learn more about dotenv [**here**](https://github.com/motdotla/dotenv#faq).

 #### Development